Activated carbon traps ammonia and sulfur molecules inside microscopic pores.

 Problem 1: Ammonia Buildup

 Cat urine contains urea, which breaks down into ammonia.
 In a confined litter box, this gas concentrates to levels 10x higher than fresh air.
 The smell you notice is literally ammonia gas reaching your nose.
+Discover more in our litter box smell elimination guide.

 Problem 2: Saturated Litter